kmlawson/china-revolutions-mo3337/09seminars.md

 ### Preparation

 - If you wish to submit a [Draft Prospectus](#formative), please share this on Teams by the night before class.
+We will make time for discussion around this in class.
 - Please continue your research for your essay
-- Don't forget your Mao reading, "Study well, to become every day" (好好学习天天向上)
+- Don't forget your daily Mao reading, "Study well, to become every day!" (好好学习天天向上!)
 - consider coming to talk to me about your essay ideas in office hours.

 ### Overview

-- Activity: We will break into our mutual aid groups to discuss draft prospectuses
+- Activity: We will break into our mutual aid groups to discuss draft prospectuses.
+If anyone in your group hasn't submitted one, please: no struggle sessions, but ask them how things are coming along with their research.
-- Presentation
+- Activity: Presentation
-- We will have a small group discussion on the land reform questions
+- We will have a small group discussion on the land reform questions below.
 - We will devote most of our class time to discussing our readings on the Great Leap Forward and especially its associated famine, which had a devastating impact on China

 ### Questions